owaismohsin001/junu-spaghetti/ReadMe.md

     return {}
 }
 ```
 This, when invoked with like this `f("World")`, prints `Hello World` but when invoked like this `f(3)` prints `5`.
-As you might have noticed other than narrowing the type of `a` to `Int` in the frst block, it narrowed down the type of the `else` block to `String` as well.
-This functions just as well with early returns too, for instance the function above can be re-written as
+As you might have noticed other than narrowing the type of `a` to `Int` in the first block, it narrowed down the type of the `else` block to `String` as well.
+This functions just as well with early returns too, for instance, the function above can be re-written as
 ```
 let f = (a: Int | String) => {
     if a is Int {